jarrodparkes/jarrodparkes.github.io/_posts/2020-02-02-never-lose-a-customer-again.md

 ## Chapter 10 (Affirm)

 - Once someone makes a buying decision, it is paramount to reaffirm their purchase
-- Handing off a customer from sales person to AM must be done with care, affirmation, and transparency; otherwise, it is like courting someone to marriage and then on the honeymoon you quickly say “here’s Bob, have fun, and then you leave to chase someone else”
+- Handing off a customer from sales person to AM must be done with care, affirmation, and transparency; otherwise, it is like courting someone to marriage and then on the honeymoon you quickly say "here’s Bob, have fun, and then you leave to chase someone else"
 - Buyer’s remorse is super common and you need to actively battle against it by affirming the customer’s purchase; prepare a plan for this, have answers/tactics ready to respond, and make sure the customer is able to share their doubts
 - Make the required... remarkable
 - There is buyers remorse, but there is also this same remorse and doubt when using something new or unfamiliar — overcome this